btm/emonMbus/README.md

 - Spire Metering Technologies [280T-S Ultrasonic Heat Meter](https://www.spiremt.com/ultrasonic-heat-meter-280t.html)
   The Shenitech/SpireMT 280T appears to be an ancestor of the 280T-S and is likely compatible from the documentation I've seen.
   The meter is designed to measure consumption but the supply and return sensors can be swapped to measure production.
+- Air to Water Heat Pump
+  I have one of [these](https://www.heatingstuffllc.com/store/?model_number=HP95).

 ## Resources
 - The Meter Bus (M-Bus) [documentation](http://www.m-bus.com/mbusdoc/default.php) is essential
 - OpenEnergyMonitor Heatpump Monitor [build guide](https://github.com/openenergymonitor/HeatpumpMonitor/blob/master/heatpumpmonitor_build.md)